Choosing Surplus Boots & Footwear

 Durability

-According to survival professionals, most boots will stretch by only about a millimeter, even with a boot stretcher.
+According to survival professionals, most military boots will stretch by only about a millimeter, even with a boot stretcher.
 It is necessary to break-in your boots for your boots to take the shape of your foot to avoid blister, calluses & corns, hammertoe, and more foot pains that could affect your survivability while deployed in the field.

 Extra Tip